-TIN Matching allows a payer or authorized agent who is required to file Forms 1099-B, DIV, INT, MISC, OID, and /or PATR to match TIN and name combinations with IRS records before submitting the forms to the IRS.
-TIN Matching is one of the e-services products that is offered, and is accessible through the IRS website.
-Go to www.irs.gov and search for "e-services."
-It is anticipated that payers who validate the TIN and name combinations before filing information returns will receive fewer backup withholding (CP2100) "B" notices and penalty notices.
+TIN Matching allows a payer or authorized agent who is required to file Forms 1099-B, DIV, INT, K, MISC, OID, and/or PATR to match TIN and name combinations with IRS records before submitting the forms to the IRS.
+TIN Matching is one of the e-services products that is offered and is accessible through the IRS website.
+Go to IRS.gov and enter e-services in the search box.
+It is anticipated that payers who validate the TIN and name combinations before filing information returns will receive fewer backup withholding (CP2100) notices and penalty notices.